Portal

 From the first visit to the last, we give direct medical care as needed, including consultations, assessments, exams, treatments and prescriptions.
 We provide detailed anticipatory guidance to support your access to the kind of death you want to create.

-Our first conversations with patients are centered around learning the patient’s values, wishes, fears and hopes.
-We maximize cooperation with the existing care team, including individuals and agencies.
+Our first consultations with patients are centered around learning the patient’s values, wishes, fears and hopes.
+With your permission, work closely with the existing care team, including individuals and agencies.
+Your privacy is always respected.

-We prescribe and administer any needed medications, and of course will attend deaths as desired.
-We also support families in the immediate aftercare of their loved one.
+We prescribe any needed medications, and a member of our team will personally attend the death of our patients.
+We support families with the immediate aftercare of their loved one as desired.
+For more information about patient care, see our frequently asked questions.

 Our work is supported by tax deductible donations from patients, their families, foundations and other generous donors.
-Every dollar helps!
+Medical services are provided on a sliding scale for New Mexicans of all income levels.

 Who We Are